jacksund/simmate/docs/contributing/first_time_setup.md

-# First-time setup
+# Getting Started

 !!! tip
-    If you are a student or teacher, we recommend using your Github account with [Github's free Student/Teacher packages](https://education.github.com/).
-This includes Github Pro and many other softwares that you may find useful.
-This is optional.
+    We recommend students and teachers to use their Github accounts with [Github's free Student/Teacher packages](https://education.github.com/).
+This includes Github Pro and other beneficial software.
+However, this step is not mandatory.

-1. Fork the Simmate repo to your Github profile (e.g. `yourname/simmate`)
+1. Fork the Simmate repository to your Github profile (e.g., `yourname/simmate`).

 2. Clone `yourname/simmate` to your local desktop.
-To do this, we recommend using [GitKraken](https://www.gitkraken.com/) and cloning to a folder named `~/Documents/github/`.
-Note, Gitkraken is free for public repos (which includes Simmate), but also available with [Github's free Student/Teacher packages](https://education.github.com/).
-Their [6 minute beginner video](https://www.youtube.com/watch?v=ub9GfRziCtU) will get you started.
+We recommend using [GitKraken](https://www.gitkraken.com/) and cloning to a folder named `~/Documents/github/`.
+GitKraken is free for public repositories (including Simmate), but is also part of [Github's free Student/Teacher packages](https://education.github.com/).
+Their [6-minute beginner video](https://www.youtube.com/watch?v=ub9GfRziCtU) provides a quick start guide.

-3. Navigate to where you cloned the Simmate repo:
+3. Navigate to the cloned Simmate repository:
 ``` shell
 cd ~/Documents/github/simmate
 ```

-4. Create your conda env using our conda file.
-Note, this will install Spyder for you and name your new environment `simmate_dev`.
-We highly recommend you use Spyder as your IDE so that you have the same overall setup as the rest of the team.
+4. Create your conda environment using our conda file.
+This will install Spyder and name your new environment `simmate_dev`.
+We highly recommend using Spyder as your IDE for consistency with the rest of the team.
 ``` shell
 conda env update -f envs/conda/dev.yaml
 conda install -n simmate_dev -c conda-forge spyder -y
 conda activate simmate_dev
 ```

-5. Install Simmate in developmental mode to your `simmate_dev` env.
+5. Install Simmate in development mode to your `simmate_dev` environment.
 ``` shell
 pip install -e .
 ```

-6. When resetting your database, make sure you do **NOT** use the prebuilt database.
-Pre-builts are only made for new releases and the dev database may differ from the most recent release.
+6. When resetting your database, refrain from using the prebuilt database.
+Pre-builts are only created for new releases, and the development database may differ from the latest release.
 ``` bash
 simmate database reset --confirm-delete --no-use-prebuilt
 ```

-7. Make sure everything works properly by running our tests
+7. Confirm everything is functioning correctly by running our tests
 ``` shell
 # you can optionally run tests in parallel
 # with a command such as "pytest -n 4"
 pytest
 ```

-8. In GitKraken, make sure you have the `main` branch of your repo (`yourname/simmate`) checked out.
+8. In GitKraken, make sure you have the `main` branch of your repository (`yourname/simmate`) checked out.

-9. In Spyder, go `Projects` > `New Project...`.
-Check `existing directory`, select your `~/Documents/github/simmate` directory, and then `create` your Project!
+9. In Spyder, navigate to `Projects` > `New Project...`.
+Select `existing directory`, choose your `~/Documents/github/simmate` directory, and then `create` your Project!

-10. You can now explore the source code and add/edit files!
-Move to the next section on how to format, test, and submit these changes to our team.
+10. You're now set to explore the source code and modify or add files!
+Continue to the next section for guidance on formatting, testing, and submitting your changes to our team.